GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I never in my wildest dreams would have predicted the evolution of the Internet.
-And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
+> ### What is programming?
+Some people call it a science, some people call it an art, some people call it a skill.
+I think it has aspects of all three.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts